 User name: Create a new user for accessing the video image.
 A maximum of twenty user accounts can be added.
 The new user name will be displayed in the list of user names below.
 User List: Administrator can edit or delete users here by selecting the user name.
 Delete user: Remove a user from the user list.
 Enable OSD: Check this box to enable the On Screen Display which can include the camera label and time.
 The OSD will be displayed in the black bar above the video window with a timestamp.
 Label: Type a label for the camera which will be displayed at the top of the video feed's on screen display.
 Show Time: Displays the camera's current time in the on screen display area.
 Camera Name: Type a name to identify your camera.
 This name will appear in the OSD unless a label is specified.
 LED Light: The LED lights on the side of the device can be enabled or disabled.
 When enabled, they help to indicate the status of the camera.
 However, this information is readily available to anyone who can see the device.
 Therefore, for security reasons, you may wish to disable the LED lights to prevent others from observing the camera status.

 Calibrate the Device: Clicking this button will calibrate the camera so that the P/T/Z apparatus functions correctly.
 The camera is automatically calibrated whenever it is powered on and initialized or reset.
 Should the camera's pan, tilt, and zoom functions begin to behave incorrectly, or if the device has been jarred or handled improperly, you may need to recalibrate the camera manually by pressing this button.

-System

-Save to Local Hard Drive: Clicking Save Configuration allows

-you to save a copy of the camera's current configuration to a location which you specify.

-Load from Local Hard If you have previously backed up

-Drive: a your camera's configuration, you can restore it using this menu.
+Privacy Mode: On: Turning privacy mode on will completely disable the audio and video feed from the camera.
+Off (Default): When privacy mode is off, the audio and video feed from the camera is enabled.
+Scheduled: Scheduled privacy mode offers the option to disable monitoring during certain times of the day.
+If scheduled privacy mode is enabled, you may put a checkmark next to the days that require privacy, and specify the interval at which the camera feed should be disabled on a particular day.
+System Save to Local Hard Drive: Clicking Save Configuration allows you to save a copy of the camera's current configuration to a location which you specify.
+Load from Local Hard If you have previously backed up a your Drive: camera's configuration, you can restore it using this menu.
 Click Browse, and locate the file on your computer.
 Click Load Configuration to restore the backup.
 This will erase your current settings.

-Restore to Factory Default: This option will reset the camera back to its factory default settings.
-This will erase your current settings.
+Restore to Factory Default:

+This option will reset the camera back to its factory default settings.
+This will erase

+your current settings.

-Reboot Device: Clicking this button will restart the
+Reboot Device: Clicking this button will restart the camera.

-camera.

 Click Apply on this screen to restore the factory default settings.
-After confirmation, the system will restart and require the Setup Wizard SE program to locate the IP address of the DCS-5605/5635.
+After confirmation, the system will restart and require the DCC program to locate the IP address of the DCS-5230.
+Firmware Update File Path: This option allows you to upgrade the firmware via a web browser.

-Firmware Update

-File Path: This option allows you to upgrade the firmware via a web browser.
 Click on Browse to locate the firmware file and then click on Upgrade to apply the firmware to the camera.

 Status

 Device Info

-The Device Info screen lists the following important settings that are currently set for the DCS-5605/5635:
+The Device Info screen lists the following important settings that are currently set for the DCS-5230:

 - Camera Name

 - Time & Date

 - Firmware Version

 - Mac Address

 - IP Address

 - IP Subnet Mask

 - Default Gateway

 - Primary DNS

 - Secondary DNS

 - PPPoE

 - DDNS